 Toomer’s Coffee Company near Auburn University

-Since 2005 Toomer’s Coffee Company has been serving Auburn University students, staff and faculty from the University Village shopping center, since becoming an Auburn staple.
+Since 2005 Toomer’s Coffee Company has been serving Auburn University students, staff, and faculty from the University Village shopping center, since becoming an Auburn staple.
 Toomer’s provides free Wi-Fi though sometimes it can be difficult to maintain.
-This coffee shop is one of very few independent businesses thriving in the area.
+This coffee shop is one of the very few independent businesses thriving in the area.

 Tuition Costs: $4,404